 In October we host an Open House where students can meet UWC staff and ask questions about the class and job.
 Visit our Events page for details about our next Open House.

 We encourage qualified applicants from all disciplines to apply; applications will be reviewed on a rolling basis.
-Our next review will begin June 15, 2017.
-To be considered for a position, please submit a cover letter, CV, and 5-page sample of your expository writing (5-10 pages), and a reference from your advisor/supervising faculty member through Hire-A-Longhorn.
+Our next review will begin May 1, 2018.
+To be considered for a position, please submit a cover letter, CV, a sample of your expository writing (5-10 pages), and a reference from your advisor/supervising faculty member through Hire-A-Longhorn.
 Submission Deadline: April 18, 2018.